Ionically Gated Small Molecule OPV: Interfacial doping of Charge collector and Transport layer: Methods

-OPV devices were characterized with an AM 1.5G solar simulator calibrated to one sun (100 $mW/cm^2$), and two LabVIEW controlled Keithley 2400 source measure units (SMU) in a nitrogen glove box.
-One of these SMUs was used to apply a gate voltage ($V_{g}$) by connecting counter-electrode with MWCNT cathode while the second SMU measured I-V parameters of OPV cells through connection to the anode and cathode of OPV part (see right panel of Fig. \ref{photo}).
-Application of a bias $V_g$ between the MWCNT cathode and MWCNT counter-electrode would thus produce super-capacitive EDLC while measurements under of $I$, and $V$ between the ITO anode and MWCNT cathode would result in the photovoltaic I-V curve from which we get $V_{oc}$ and $I_{sc}$ response.
-Such EDLC creates an asymmetry between the anode (ITO) and cathode by the decreased work function of the MWCNTs forming built-in electric field that allows better charge collection.
+OPV devices were characterized with an AM 1.5G solar simulator calibrated to one sun (100 $mW/cm^2$) and two LabVIEW controlled Keithley 2400 source measure units (SMU) in a nitrogen glove box.
+One of these SMUs was used to apply gate voltage (V$\textsubscript{g}$) by connecting counter-electrode with MWCNT cathode while the second SMU measured I-V parameters of OPV cells through connection to the anode and cathode of the OPV part (see right part of Fig. \ref{photo}).
+Application of bias V$\textsubscript{g}$ between the MWCNT cathode and MWCNT counter-electrode would thus produce super-capacitive EDLC while measurements under of $I$ and $V$ between the ITO anode and MWCNT cathode would result in the photovoltaic I-V curve from which we get V$\textsubscript{oc}$ and J$\textsubscript{sc}$ response.
+Such EDLC creates an asymmetry between the anode (ITO) and cathode by the decreased work function of the MWCNTs forming a built-in electric field that allows better charge collection.